Logging (Beta)

 Get started

-Warning: If you haven’t already set up Game Server Hosting, refer to Get started with Game Server Hosting.
+Warning: If you haven’t already set up Multiplay Hosting, refer to Get started with Multiplay Hosting.

 You must enable logging through the Unity Cloud Dashboard before accessing logging features.

-1. From the Game Server Hosting sidebar (under Multiplayer), select Logs.
+1. From the Multiplay Hosting sidebar (under Multiplayer), select Logs.

 2. Select Enable logs.